iudicium/pryingdeep/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I've seen multiple projects out there in Github, that are crawlers for the deep web, but most of them did not meet *my* standards of OSINT on the deep web.
+I've seen multiple projects out there in GitHub, that are crawlers for the deep web, but most of them did not meet *my* standards of OSINT on the deep web.
 So I decided to create my own deep web OSINT tool.

-This tool serves as a reminder that best practices of OPSEC should always be followed in the deep web.
+This tool serves as a reminder that the best practices of OPSEC should always be followed in the deep web.

 *The author of this project is not responsible for any possible harm caused by the usage of this tool.*

----
+—
 Note:
  ⚠️ *PhoneNumber* module is currently not working.
 Please do not use it as of now.
 ---